RIT-EVT/BMS/docs/source/srs.rst

 -------------

 The DEV1 BMS handles the battery management of the system.
-The DEV1 BMS will interact directly with the twin battery packs that will be present in the DEV1 architecture.
+The DEV1 BMS will provide an interface for each of the twin battery packs that will be present in the DEV1 architecture.
 As such, the DEV1 BMS scope will include battery pack health and safety, sharing battery statistics on the DEV1 CAN network, handling cell balancing, and providing a general interface to the battery packs.
 A noteworthy exclusion to the scope is the power distribution logic which will not be handled by the DEV1 BMS.
-The power distribution is not in the scope of the DEV1 BMS and instead is handled by the DEV1 APM.
+Power distribution is not in the scope of the DEV1 BMS and instead is handled by the DEV1 Powertrain Voltage Controller (PVC).

 Safety
 ~~~~~~

-The DEV1 BMS will handle safety critical functionality that relates to the
+The DEV1 BMS will handle safety-related functionality that ensures the health
-health of the battery pack.
-These range in levels from low priority to
+of the battery pack.
+These range in levels from low priority to safety-critical
-safety critical events.
-Below are the features that fall under the scope
+events.
+Below are the features that fall under the scope of the safety aspect
-of the safety aspect of the DEV1 BMS.
+of the DEV1 BMS.

-* Control of the flow of current
+* Indicating overall battery safety
 * Notification of thermal issues
 * Notification of cell voltage issues
-* Notification of BQ76952 state
+* Notification of BQ76952 errors
 * Detection of battery connector

 Diagnostics
 ~~~~~~~~~~~

-The DEV1 BMS will be the main point-of-contact with the battery pack and the cells contained and as such will have to have functionality to extract information on the battery pack itself.
-Functionality that falls under this scope is not safety critical and is intended to be used for data collection and decision making during the usage of the motorcycle.
+The DEV1 BMS will be the main point-of-contact for the battery pack and the cells contained within.
+As such, it must be able to detect and report information on the battery pack itself.
+Functionality that falls under this scope is not safety critical and is intended to be used for data collection and decision-making during the usage of the motorcycle.
 This information will be exposed on the CAN network and the DEV1 BMS will also expose means of directly requesting data from the BQ76952 battery monitoring IC.